Welcome to the CFUW North Bay Website

 The Gift of Reading: A Message from Nat Brunette

-Once again, Kristen Ferguson and I are going to be running the Gift of Reading in early March 2025.
+Once again, Kristen Ferguson and I are going to be running the Gift of Reading in on March 20.
 This year we will be at Silver Birches Elementary School where there are two kindergarten classes and a total of 48 students.

 We are looking for donations of new and politically correct books to distribute to the students.
 If you would like to donate a book (or two), please let either Kristen or me know, and we will be happy to arrange pickup.